-How to Use an Ex-Dividend Date Calendar - Cabot Wealth Network
+How to Use an Ex-Dividend Date Calendar

 One of the best parts about investing in dividend stocks is that they pay you to own them.
-Every three months or so (in most cases), your dividend stocks will deposit some extra cash in your investment account.
+Every three months or so (in most cases; some dividend stocks will pay you monthly), your dividend stocks will deposit some extra cash in your investment account.

+If you own enough dividend stocks, this cash can actually be enough to live on, and many investors do.

-Investors can use a tool called an Ex-Dividend Date Calendar to find stocks that pay dividends in all 12 months, spreading their dividend income out evenly over the year.
+Investors can use a tool called an ex-dividend date calendar to find stocks that pay dividends in all 12 months, spreading their dividend income out evenly over the year.

 An ex-dividend calendar tells you the date that each stock in your portfolio (or stocks you’re considering buying) will pay its dividend, as well as when the stock trades ex-dividend.

-What Exactly Is An Ex-Dividend Date?
+What Is an Ex-Dividend Date?

 What does trading ex-dividend mean?
-That’s one of the most common questions I hear from subscribers.
+That’s one of the most common questions about dividends I hear from subscribers.

 It’s important for investors who buy dividend-paying stocks to understand what “ex-dividend” means and how the various dates related to dividend payments—ex-dividend date, record date and payment date—really work.

-The Ex-Dividend Date is the first day the stock trades without its dividend, thus ex-dividend.
+The ex-dividend date is the first day the stock trades without its dividend, thus ex-dividend.
 The ex-dividend date is the date by which you have to own the stock to get the payment.
 That means you have to buy before the end of the day before the ex-dividend date to get the next dividend.

 The day before the ex-dividend date is really the all-important date for investors to know.

-Note: *This article is periodically updated to reflect market conditions.